Sandy Lane, Wiltshire

-Sandy Lane is a small village in Wiltshire, England, about 4.5 mi south-east of Chippenham and 3 mi south-west of Calne.
-It lies on the A342 Chippenham-Devizes road, just north of its junction with the A3102 to Calne.
+Sandy Lane is a small village in Derry Hill & Studley parish in Wiltshire, England, about 4.5 mi south-east of Chippenham and 3 mi south-west of Calne.
+The village lies on the A342 Chippenham-Devizes road, just north of its junction with the A3102 to Calne.

 Description

 At the 2011 census, its main postcode had a population of 32 people in 17 households.
 Sandy Lane is on the southwestern edge of the parkland around Bowood House, a country mansion which is operated as a hotel and golf resort.
 Nearby villages are Derry Hill (north) and Bromham (south).

 The village lies to the north of the Roman road from Bath to London.
 The small Roman town of Verlucio was to the south-east, and the site of a Roman villa was discovered at Nuthills Farm in 1924.
 For some time the village was on a route from London (via Beckhampton) to Bath (via Lacock).
 The name 'Sandy Lane' is first recorded in 1675; in the next century there were around 20 houses and cottages.

-The village is largely in the civil parish of Calne Without; the boundary with Bromham parish runs immediately to its west.
+The village is largely in the civil parish of Derry Hill & Studley; the boundary with Bromham parish runs immediately to its west.
+The parish was renamed from Calne Without, and reduced in size, with effect from May 2025.
 Wiltshire Council is the unitary authority which is responsible for all significant local government functions.
 In 1975 the whole village was made a Conservation Area, which was slightly enlarged in 1994.